pixel

 52 weeks of daily exercises designed to help you figure yourself out.

-Check out Living Life in Growing Orbits
+Check out Living Life in Growing Orbits on our site.

 Growing up means hearing hard truths about ourselves and, rather than get defensive and run around whining about being ill-treated, dealing with what is revealed.
 This process begins from where I am, as I calmly accept myself, and then incorporate into my self-knowing all aspects of who I am and what I am doing.